conanbatt/interview-practice/behavioral/README.md

 :x: DON'TS
 - Talk generalities about the industry
-- Talk about what you want to get out of the position. i.e. learning, money, more fun work
+- Could you talk about what you want to get out of the position? i.e. learning, money, more fun work
 - Expect the company to tell you what the company is about or what they do

-3. Company Values
+### Company Values

 :heavy_check_mark: DOs
 - Research the company values on their website and hiring pages